Events

 Former pirate radio station Rinse FM was one of the first to give voice to artists such as Dizzee Rascal, Skepta and Wiley.
 You can find it at The Old Truman Brewery in Brick Lane, a few steps away from London’s most famous record store, Rough Trade East.

-To hear some top grime, try Oslo in Hackney, Fabric in Farringdon, or look for independent music festivals such as Eskimo Dance.
+To hear some top grime, try Oslo in Hackney, Fabric in Farringdon, or look for independent music festivals such as Eastern Electrics.

 Music gems south of the Thames